On or around 04/19/2019 (Ongoing date of last review)

 On November 13, 2017, this case was transferred to the Western District of Washington.
 The case continues under Docket 17-CV-01387.

 On November 16, 2017, Plaintiff filed an amended Complaint.
 On January 5, 2018, the Court issued an Order consolidating cases and appointing Lead Plaintiffs and Counsel.
 Lead Plaintiffs filed a consolidated amended Complaint on February 16.
 On April 5, Defendants filed a Motion to Dismiss the consolidated amended Complaint.
 On October 2, the Court issued a ruling granting Defendants' Motion to Dismiss.
 Lead Plaintiffs were given leave to file an amended Complaint.
 On November 16, Lead Plaintiffs filed a second consolidated amended Complaint.
+Defendants filed a Motion to Dismiss the second consolidated amended Complaint on December 17.
+On April 19, 2019, the Court issued an Order denying the Motion to Dismiss.

 Company & Securities Information